 Terminal

-touch lib/warehouse/users/users.ex
+touch lib/warehouse/users/users.ex/lib/warehouse/users/users.ex

 defmodule Warehouse.Users do